 Redevelopment of domestic abuse statistics: user survey 2024

-Feedback updated 2 May 2025
+Feedback updated 16 May 2025

 We asked

-• content of the new domestic abuse survey questions
+- Content of the new domestic abuse survey questions.

-• estimates produced from the new questions
+- Estimates produced from the new questions.

-• the methodology used to produce the estimates
+- Methodology used to produce the estimates.

-• supporting information on the estimates
+- Supporting information on the estimates.

 You said

-We received a total of 14 responses from a variety of stakeholders.
 Below is a table that shows a breakdown of the types of users who replied.

 Table 1: Respondent count by sector